Best Hybrid Mattress in 2023: Reviews and Buyer’s Guide

 Another top-rated hybrid mattress is Nest Bedding’s popular Alexander Signature Hybrid.
 With five layers in total, this mattress has 3 layers of comfort foam, a pocketed coil system, and a supportive base.
 We recommend choosing Nest’s hybrid in medium firmness because it’s the most adaptable to varying sleeping positions.

-The pillow top of this bed is .25 inches of gel-infused memory foam quilted in Nest’s phase-changing fabric.
+The pillow top of this bed is 1 inch of gel-infused memory foam quilted in Nest’s phase-changing fabric.
 This layer provides a bit of cushion when you first lay down on the bed, and it’s cooling materials combat body heat to keep you at a cool temperature all night.

 Next, is a 1-inch layer of SmartFlow support foam to act as a transition layer between the soft memory foam layers above and the pocketed coil system below.
 This airy foam layer gives the bed extra support and prevents any discomfort that could be caused by bottoming out on the pocket coils below.